swcarpentry/DEPRECATED-boot-camps/version-control/git/mobility/Readme.md

 The workflow in this section describes three repository locations - a server, a work computer, and a home (laptop) computer.
 The server will host the "base" repository, and the server can live anywhere you have a connection to.
-For example, you could use your GitHub repository (described in the [Github and Remote Version Control](../git-and-github/Readme.md) section) as the server.
+For example, you could use your GitHub repository (described in the [Make Changes from Anywhere (GitHub)](../github/Readme.md) section) as the server.
 If you have access to a server on campus (e.g., server.uni.edu), you can host your repository there (and it's private!).